woooil/CS496-w2/Readme.md

 </div>

 Login & Signup Page
-- check mulitple id and nickname
+- Checks mulitple id and nickname.
-- kakao login by using kakao SDK
+- Login with Kakao by using Kakao SDK.
-- store hashed password in Database
+- Stores hashed passwords in a database.
-- Automatic login using SharedPrefManager
+- Supports automatic login using SharedPrefManager.

 <br>
 <div style = "text-align: center;">